johngallagher/clean_up_the_mess/README.md

 Next step - get rid of the likelihood arguments in the test.

+[^12]

+We've now swapped out microposts to use policies too.

+This took all of 5 minutes.
+The pattern has been established.

+[^13]

+We want to remove the duplication.
+So first we program by intent.

+What's the interface we wish we had?

+We don't want to continually be asking questions.

+We also *always* want to block and challenge when a policy says so.

+If we keep this duplication, there's a chance we might forget to do that one day.

+That makes things fragile.

+So instead, we should just build that functionality once.

+Then we can pass back control of the program using `#on_deny` and `#on_challenge`

+This gives us a nice mechanism for the controller to decide what to do.

+This is dependency inversion.

+It's about giving control back to the caller when it matters.

 ## Change 3: Change to using AWS for firewall blocking and fraud detection